StackExchange/StackExchange.Redis/docs/ServerMaintenanceEvent.md

     }
 };
 ```
-You can see the schema for the `AzureMaintenanceEvent` class [here](..\src\StackExchange.Redis\Maintenance\AzureMaintenanceEvent.cs).
+You can see the schema for the `AzureMaintenanceEvent` class [here](https://github.com/StackExchange/StackExchange.Redis/blob/main/src/StackExchange.Redis/Maintenance/AzureMaintenanceEvent.cs).
 Note that the library automatically sets the `ReceivedTimeUtc` timestamp when the event is received, so if you see in your logs that `ReceivedTimeUtc` is after `StartTimeUtc`, this may indicate that your connections are under high load.

 ## Walking through a sample maintenance event

 1. App is connected to Redis and everything is working fine.
 2. Current Time: [16:21:39] -> `NodeMaintenanceScheduled` event is raised, with a `StartTimeUtc` of 16:35:57 (about 14 minutes from current time).
+    * Note: the start time for this event is an approximation, because we will start getting ready for the update proactively and the node may become unavailable up to 3 minutes sooner.
+We recommend listening for NodeMaintenanceStarting and NodeMaintenanceStart for the highest level of accuracy (these are only likely to differ by a few seconds at most).
-3. Current Time: [16:34:26] -> `NodeMaintenanceStarting` message is received, and `StartTimeUtc` is 16:34:56.
-This start time is about 30 seconds from current time, although the node will in practice become unavailable in around 20 seconds.
+3. Current Time: [16:34:26] -> `NodeMaintenanceStarting` message is received, and `StartTimeUtc` is 16:34:46, about 20 seconds from the current time.
 4. Current Time: [16:34:46] -> `NodeMaintenanceStart` message is received, so we know the node maintenance is about to happen.
 We break the circuit and stop sending new operations to the Redis connection.
 (Note: the appropriate action for your application may be different.)
-For clustered Redis servers, StackExchange.Redis will automatically refresh its view of the server's topology.
+StackExchange.Redis will automatically refresh its view of the overall server topology.
 5. Current Time: [16:34:47] -> The connection is closed by the Redis server.
 6. Current Time: [16:34:56] -> `NodeMaintenanceFailoverComplete` message is received.
 This tells us that the replica node has promoted itself to primary, so the other node can go offline for maintenance.
 7. Current Time [16:34:56] -> The connection to the Redis server is restored.
 It is safe to send commands again to the connection and all commands will succeed.
 8. Current Time [16:37:48] -> `NodeMaintenanceEnded` message is received, with a `StartTimeUtc` of 16:37:48.
 Nothing to do here if you are talking to the load balancer endpoint (port 6380 or 6379).
-For clustered servers, you can start sending readonly workloads to the replica.
+For clustered servers, you can resume sending readonly workloads to the replica(s).

 ##  Azure Cache for Redis Maintenance Event details